pyauth/tsp-client/README.rst

 unencrypted over your network.
 As an alternative, Sectigo offers an HTTPS TSA (``https://timestamp.sectigo.com``) but applies throttling so is only suitable for low throughput applications.

+The European Union maintains a list of trusted TSAs as part of the `eIDAS dashboard
+<https://esignature.ec.europa.eu/efda/tl-browser/>`_, however this list only serves as a root of trust and does not link
+directly to the TSA endpoints of listed providers.

 Authors
 -------
 * Andrey Kislyuk